 About Kevin McGrath

 Prior to joining the Family Court, he was a partner in the Bloomington law firm of Jensen, McGrath, Mullen & McSweeney, PLLP, where he focused on family law and alternative dispute resolution.
 McGrath was named a Super Lawyer, was selected one of Minnesota’s Top 40 Family Law Attorneys, and was honored as one of Minnesota’s Top 100 Lawyers.
-He was a member of the steering committee that established the Hennepin County Financial Early Neutral Evaluation (FENE) program.
+He was and remains a member of the steering committee that established the Hennepin County Financial Early Neutral Evaluation (FENE) program.

 He is a graduate of the University of Minnesota Law School and served as a law clerk at the Minnesota Supreme Court for Justice Joan Ericksen and Justice Russell Anderson.